Donotalo/playground-8bjr8a2j/lessons/lesson07.md

 ```
 CONFIG_RISCV=y
 ```
 This happens because of the environment variable `ARCH` is set to `riscv`.
-It is used to generate the `.config` file.
+It is used when the `.config` file was generated.
 The details can be found by opening the `Makefile`:
 ``` bash
 gedit ./Makefile &
 ```